cryptobuks1/paytokensd/docs/API.rst

 Overview
 ----------

-``counterpartyd`` features a full-fledged JSON RPC 2.0-based API, which allows third-party applications to perform functions on the Counterparty network without having to deal with the low‐level details of the protocol such as transaction encoding and state management.
+``worldpartyd`` features a full-fledged JSON RPC 2.0-based API, which allows third-party applications to perform functions on the Worldparty network without having to deal with the low‐level details of the protocol such as transaction encoding and state management.